MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/subscriptions/self-service-purchase-faq.md

 ### What changes did Microsoft announce around self-service purchases for the Power Platform products?

 Beginning November 19, 2019, self-service purchase, subscription, and license management capabilities for Power Platform products (Power BI, PowerApps, and Flow) will be available for most commercial cloud customers in the United States.
-Self-service purchases give users a chance to try out new technologies and enables them to develop solutions that will ultimately benefit their larger organizations.
+Self-service purchase gives users a chance to try out new technologies and enables them to develop solutions that will ultimately benefit their larger organizations.
 This capability will not be available to tenants that are government, nonprofit, or education, at this time.
 Central procurement and IT teams will have visibility to all users buying and deploying self-service purchase solutions through the <a href="https://go.microsoft.com/fwlink/p/?linkid=2024339" target="_blank">Microsoft 365 admin center</a>.

 ### Why is Microsoft adding a self-service purchase option for the Power Platform products?